AutSoft/hwsw-2018-kotlin-jetpack-workshop/docs/4_implementation/navigator.md

 interface Navigator {

     fun add(fragment: Fragment)
-    fun replace(fragment: Fragment)
     fun pop()

 }
 ```

-This version of it has just a few operations so that we can easily implement it.
+This version of it has just these two operations so that we can easily implement it.
+(You could of course add others onto it later!)

 We'll think about our app as a stack of screens (not the `Fragment` backstack, a _real_ stack).
-We can:
+Through this interface, we can:

-- `add`: put new screens on the top,
+- `add`: put a screen on the top of the stack,
-- `replace`: replace the screen on top with another one,
-- `pop`: remove the screen on top.
+- `pop`: remove the screen currently on top.

 We'll add the `Navigator` interface to `MainActivity`'s supertypes, and generate the necessary methods.